appacademy/jump-start/jumpstart-files/part1/scripts_and_methods_exercises.md

-# Scripts and Methods exercises
+# Scripts and Methods Exercises

 0. Create a new file, `methods_exercises.rb`.
 Define the following methods in this script: